 Each result in a different taste: when fines are attached to bigger particles they act as part of the large particle in the extraction and do not over-extract as when they are separate where fines only stick to other fines.

 When you get advice from other roasters … and in particular if you want to repeat a roast profile from others … its important to know their taste preference.

 What roast degree do they prefer ?
-Clairity or full bodied ?
+Do you prefer Clairity or a richer taste ?
 What kind of aromas ?
 How high acidity ?
 Sweetness ?

 We dont like the same things in coffee.
 But also; we dont notice the same things in the taste !
 So much is going on in the taste of coffee – so we can easily get different experiences from the same coffee.

 Some immediately notice bitterness.
 If the coffee has any bitterness they dont like it.
 Maybe they like a light roast with clairity and fruit/flowers aromas.
-And prefer no roasted or burnt flavours at all.
+And dislike roasted or burnt flavours.

 This is Henrik and me (Therese).
 He loves very dark roasted coffee – like they do in Italy.

 I find it tastes like a car workshop and awful burnt.
 I dont like it.
 But its fun to explore some times.

-Normally I roast quite light (in the range of 1 minute from 1st crack start).
+Normally I roast quite light (from around 1 minute from 1st crack start).
 But I am not at the lightest end of the scale.
 Coffee roasters like The Coffee Collective here in Denmark and Tim Wendelboe in Norway are a bit lighter than me – and they like more acidity.